aetheriadraconis/GTFO-SantonianNetmap/README.md

 # Overview

-- This mod adds a new terminal command, "NMAP", that allows you to mark resources, consumables and stationary objects of interest in the current zone (and not only, see later)
+- This mod adds a new terminal command, "NMAP", that allows you to mark resources, consumables and stationary objects of interest in the current zone (and not only, see below)

-- The command is intended first and foremost for solo runs, when there are no second human player to man the terminal, but can be useful in multiplayer runs as well
+- The command is intended first and foremost for solo runs, when there isn't a second human player to man the terminal, but can be useful in multiplayer runs as well

 - Marked resources can be displayed for configurable timeout, in range from 30 to 600 seconds, or permanently